 The moment we met Jules in the first episode of Euphoria, I immediately felt connected to her.
 Something about her spoke to me.
 The way she carried herself, her immediate reaction to being on the defense, the way her friends matter more than anything, being able to read her emotions and internal struggles on her face.
 This episode resonated so much with me.
-This past year, I started going to therapy for the first time which was such a huge step for me.
+This past year, I started going to therapy for the first time, which was a huge step for me.
 I have always been the type of person to focus on everything else and others around me to avoid dealing with my own emotions.
-Seeing Jules talk to a new therapist was a great juxtaposition to Rue’s episode having a conversation with Ali, someone who the audience has already met.
-The therapist is able to look at the events Jules is describing with no prior knowledge of her behaviors and destructive tendencies.
+Seeing Jules talk to a new therapist was a great juxtaposition to Rue’s episode conversing with Ali, someone the audience has already met.
+The therapist can look at the events Jules describes with no prior knowledge of her behaviors and destructive tendencies.
 I hope we get to see more of this relationship in future episodes.

-Hunter co-writing this episode is so clear and demonstrates to the audience the love she feels for her character.
-Getting her perspective as a trans woman into telling the story of a trans woman coming of age is so important and I hope this episode solidified her a spot in the writer’s room.
+Hunter’s co-writing this episode is so clear and demonstrates the love she feels for her character.
+Getting her perspective as a trans woman into telling the story of a trans woman coming of age is important, and I hope this episode solidified her spot in the writer’s room.
 Also, I hope more actors join the writer’s room, so we don’t get dialogue that was clearly written by someone who doesn’t know how teenagers talk, let alone teenage girls.

 Also, I knew I was in for an emotional ride when ‘Liability’ by Lorde was playing in the first few minutes.
 Hunter… you got me.